-For further information, see the district's human sexuality instruction website at www.bisdtx.org.
+For the 2024-25 school year, human sexuality will not be instructed at any Bastrop ISD campus.
+For more information, see the district's student health website at www.bisdtx.org/domain/2911.

 In accordance with state law, a parent may: